 I have also talked more about the Keys to Success below the video.

 If you learned and enjoyed this video, please share with your friends by email or on the Facebook button at the bottom of the page. 🙂

 Keys to Success:

 1. Having a good communication happening with your horse already.
 This made a BIG difference to be able to be very sure when she was ready and when she was not.
-See the FREE lessons The 9 Keys to Happiness with Your Horse for getting a solid start on those communication techniques.
+See the FREE lesson The Key to the Kingdom of Horses for getting a solid start on those communication techniques.
 I like to hold the horse myself and NEVER NEVER NEVER tie a horse up for an injection.

 2. Using the relaxation acupuncture point to relax a horse who is too tense to even start the re-training.
 I didn’t need to do that in this video because Rapunzel was already starting to develop some confidence on the procedure.
 So email me if you need access to that video.

 3. If you ever have to give an injection for the first time, then practice in simulation.
 Don’t make your horse suffer through your practice and have a bad needle.
 Practice without the needle – you can even practice with an empty syringe with your horse – until YOU are confident with the procedure.
 Then your horse can develop some confidence with your confidence – at least you won’t be escalating them into fear and anxiety.